 Here are some of the pictures from day 1 of the summit. ❄

 🌐 These workshops continued from 9:25 AM to 4:35 PM in the afternoon.
 Gazihan Alankus, a Google Developer Expert, delivered a workshop on Flutter and concluded the day.
-He gave us the basic introduction we need to get started with this amazing cross-platform Google’s UI toolkit.
-His talk was particularly interesting because of all the practical demonstrations he did which helped me to get things more clearly. 👨💻
+He gave us the basic introduction we need to get started with this amazing cross-platform Google's UI toolkit.
+His talk was particularly interesting because of all his practical demonstrations, which helped me understand things more clearly. 👨💻

-The folks from TechValley were really friendly but when it came to following the schedule, they listened to no one.
-Exactly around 4:40 PM, we were escorted back to the coasters and were en route to the Pakistan National Monument.
+The folks from TechValley were really friendly, but when it came to following the schedule, they listened to no one.
+At around 4:40 PM, we were escorted back to the coasters and en route to the Pakistan National Monument.
 We took some personal pictures there, made some memories, and then our official picture was taken. 📷

 Who wants to sleep when youngsters from all across Pakistan have gathered in a single place to network?!
 Coming back from Monal, it was midnight and we decided to go outside and wander on the streets of Islamabad.
 We got a good night text from Shad Roi, our mentor.
 And at that moment, we were all outside the gates of Marriott. 😆

-Here are a picture ft.
+Here is a picture ft.
 Haroon Ahmad asking Ramis Mustafa something something. 😛

-Even on the last day, which is usually about goodbyes, we didn’t stop learning.
+Even on the last day, which is usually about goodbyes, we didn't stop learning.
 We had a couple of community building, résumé building, and marketing workshops.
-If you are looking for how you can create an effective résumé, hit here.
-You will find an amazing talk by Betty Tsui on what Google expects, sees and how it analyzes your résumé when you sent it for an internship or a job. 🤞
+If you are looking for how you can create an effective résumé, click here.
+You will find an amazing talk by Betty Tsui on what Google expects, sees, and how it analyzes your résumé when you send it for an internship or a job. 🤞

-🎓 Being an aspirant Computer Scientist, you have lots of questions and no one to answer unless you have a proper mentor.
-So what’s cooler than to get those answers from the top tiers of the tech industry.
-For this, there was an open Q/A session where all the Googlers came up on the stage and we had the opportunity to ask them almost anything whatsoever.
-So, that’s what we did. 😎
+🎓 Being an aspirant Computer Scientist, you have many questions and no one to answer unless you have a proper mentor.
+So what's cooler than getting those answers from the top tiers of the tech industry?
+For this, there was an open Q/A session where all the Googlers came up on the stage, and we had the opportunity to ask them almost anything whatsoever.
+So, that's what we did. 😎

 🎙 Shad delivered the closing remarks by telling us about the importance of what we are all doing.
 There were also some goosebumps moments involved.
 Here is the picture of all of us.